 A solution like monday CRM is not only a lot more customizable, but it also comes with a much more affordable cost per user, meaning independent brokers and small mortgage teams can get exactly the software they need without blowing their budget.
 As your team grows, it’s easy and affordable to scale monday CRM to fit a growing organization.

-Choosing the best mortgage CRM for your team
+Choose the right mortgage CRM for your team

 Not every CRM will be right for every mortgage team.
 You need to consider your team’s needs alongside requirements that will support your workflows and scale easily as you grow.
 Robust CRM solutions, like monday CRM, that apply AI to daily workflows, are already at the forefront of change in the mortgage software industry.